the-data-center/Who-Lives/WhoLivesMarkdown.md

-Compared to 2000, pre-Katrina, there are now 120,876 fewer Black residents living in New Orleans (Orleans Parish), and there are 23,503 fewer White residents as well as 14,531 more Hispanic residents.[^2]
+Compared to 2000, pre-Katrina, there are now 120,876 fewer Black residents living in New Orleans (Orleans Parish), and there are 23,503 fewer White residents, as well as 14,531 more Hispanic residents.[^2]

 <img src="https://s3.amazonaws.com/files.datacenterresearch/who-lives/2024/09/AAWhiteHispan-1.png" style="display: block; margin: auto;" />